RECYCLEHUB/clean-hub/README.md

 Working professionals with smartphones

 Is this project relevant or dependent on a specific locale?
-Relevant to Lagosians and may later be expanded to major cities in Nigeria
+Relevant to people of Lagos & Ibadan and may later be expanded to major cities in Nigeria

 Risks
 No risk